MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-message-extension.md

 > [!NOTE]
 >
-> If you've previously enabled the **Outlook** channel for your bot, you'll need to enable the **Microsoft 365** channel in order for your message extension to function correctly in Microsoft Outlook.
+> If you've previously enabled the **Outlook** channel for your bot, you'll need to enable the **Microsoft 365** channel for your message extension to function correctly in Microsoft Outlook.
 The Outlook channel is no longer used for message extensions running in Outlook and can be disabled.

 1. Go to [Microsoft Azure portal](https://portal.azure.com) or [Bot Framework portal](https://dev.botframework.com) (if you've previously registered there), go to your bot resource.